Sailing through Myanmar's Mergui Archipelago

 - The Mergui Archipelago is located near the southern tip of Myanmar

-- Its 800 islands are becoming an increasingly popular destination for chartered yachts
+- Its 800 islands are becoming an increasingly popular destination for charter yachts

 (CNN)There are few places on Earth that rival the untamed wilderness and primal seclusion of Myanmar's Mergui Archipelago.

-Captain Thomas Burning knows this all too well.
+Captain Thomas Bruning knows this all too well.

 Since leaving his job as an engineer, the Austrian native has been sailing the globe for over 20 years.